edwarddijk/Powershell-StoreFront/README.md

 # Powershell-StoreFront
 Using Powershell to talk to the Citrix StoreFront API This is a small project to learn Powershell and API's.
-Use at youre own risk!
+Use at your own risk!

 ##To-Do